top of page

 Billy Wilder (left) Charles Brackett (right)

 “Sunset Boulevard’s'” Academy Award winning, sharp-witted script was co-written by Billy Wilder, Charles Brackett, and D.M.
 Marshman Junior.
 Wilder and Brackett were already a flourishing writing team and a major force in Hollywood, and had been recently named among the happiest and most successful teams in the business.
 Wilder always wrote with a partner, and until 1950, Brackett was his most frequent.
 Having hit a creative block, they asked former Life Magazine reporter Marshman for help.
 Marshman got them out of their funk and came up with several concepts, including the idea of the main character becoming a gigolo.
 This was Marshman’s first screenplay, and he would write just two more.
-After an immensely successful run (having co-written twelve prior films including "Ninotchka", "Hold Back the Dawn", "The Major and the Minor", and "The Lost Weekend" - for which they each won Oscars), “Sunset Boulevard” was the final collaboration between Wilder and Brackett.
+After an immensely successful run (having co-written twelve prior films including "Ninotchka", "Hold Back the Dawn", "The Major and the Minor", and "The Lost Weekend" - the last of which won them an Oscar), “Sunset Boulevard” was the final collaboration between Wilder and Brackett.
 In a 1996 “The Paris Review” interview by James Linville, Wilder had this to say about the breakup, "After ‘Sunset Boulevard’, Brackett and I parted friends.
 Twelve years together, but the split had been coming… One of us said, Look, whatever I have to give and whatever you have to offer, it’s just not enough.
 We can end on the good note of ‘Sunset Boulevard’.
 A picture that was revolutionary for its day”.
-Wilder, who was a writer/director, directed “Sunset Boulevard”, and Brackett, who was a writer/producer, produced it, and both received Academy Award nominations respectively, for Best Director and Best Picture.
+Wilder, who was a writer/director, directed “Sunset Boulevard”, and Brackett, who was a writer/producer, produced it, and both received Academy Award nominations respectively, for Best Director and Best Picture, and shared a win for Best Screenplay.

 “Sunset Boulevard”